sveltejs/svelte-loader/README.md

 Meanwhile, please report your issues regarding HMR (with Webpack) in this project's [issue tracker](https://github.com/rixo/svelte-loader-hot/issues).

+## :warning: Experimental :warning:

+This HMR implementation relies on Svelte's private & non documented API.
+This means that it could stop working with any new version of Svelte.

 ## Templates

 To quickly bootstrap a new project, or for example purpose, you can use the following templates.
 They are copies of the official templates, with the bare minimum added to support HMR with this plugin.